vitaly-t/pg-promise/README.md

 # Introduction
-This library unifies [Promise] and [PG] to help writing easy-to-read database code that relies on promises:
+This library joins [Promise] and [PG] to help writing easy-to-read database code that relies on promises:
-* Simplistic approach to organizing streamlined database code, thanks to full [Promise] integration;
+* Streamlined database code structure, thanks to full [Promise] integration;
-* Database connections are managed automatically, in every usage case;
+* Robust, declarative approach to handling results from every single query;
-* Functions, Procedures and Transactions are all fully supported;
+* Database connections are managed automatically in every usage case;
-* Robust approach to handling results from every single query.
+* Functions, Procedures and Transactions are all fully supported.

 # Install
 ```